 Staff Augmentation vs. Software Outsourcing

-Software outsourcing is a related term to managed services but these are not the same concepts.
-When you outsource business processes, you delegate the control over a project to third-party vendors.
+Software outsourcing is a related term to staff augmentation but these are not the same concepts.
+When you outsource business processes, you delegate control over a project to third-party vendors.
 In this way, you get rid of management once and for all.

-Compared to the outsourcing model, staff augmentation lets you address the hiring challenges if you feel the candidate is unsuitable and monitor the progress of your new team.
+Compared to the IT outsourcing models, staff augmentation lets you address the hiring challenges if you feel the candidate is unsuitable and monitor the progress of your new team.

 Staff augmentation vs. Dedicated teams